alushaks/Health-Data-Portfolio/README.md

-# Health-Data-Portfolio
+# Health Data Portfolio
-Data Scientist | Bioinformatician leveraging coding &amp; analytics to improve health outcomes (ex: COVID forecast on GitHub).
-Passionate about using data for positive healthcare impact (as highlighted by connections on LinkedIn). #HealthDataScience #PublicHealth

-This repository showcases my data science journey, using code and analytics to improve health outcomes.
-Explore projects like:
+Welcome to the Health Data Portfolio repository!
+Here, we showcase our journey in harnessing the power of data science to improve health outcomes.
+Explore our projects delving into various health domains:

-** COVID-19 Forecasting: **
+## Transforming Healthcare with Data Science 🫀🫁

-Predicting case trends & mortality rates (link to project folder).
+COVID-19 Forecasting: Predicting case trends & mortality rates ([covid-19-forecasting](link_to_covid-19-forecasting))
-** Stroke Prediction:**
-Building models to identify individuals at risk (link to project folder).
+Stroke Prediction: Building models to identify individuals at risk ([stroke-prediction](link_to_stroke-prediction)) Diabetes Retinopathy Detection: Utilizing AI for early disease diagnosis ([diabetes-retinopathy-detection](link_to_diabetes-retinopathy-detection))
-*️* Diabetes Retinopathy Detection:**
-Utilizing AI for early disease diagnosis (link to project folder).
-** Liver Cirrhosis Prediction:**
-Identifying risk factors for liver disease (link to project folder).
+Liver Cirrhosis Prediction: Identifying risk factors for liver disease ([liver-cirrhosis-prediction](link_to_liver-cirrhosis-prediction))
-** Breast Cancer Detection:**
-Exploring data analysis techniques for early detection (link to project folder).
+Breast Cancer Detection: Exploring data analysis techniques for early detection ([breast-cancer-detection](link_to_breast-cancer-detection)) 🫁
-** Whole Genome Analysis with Azure:**
+Whole Genome Analysis with Azure: Leveraging TB-GenomeExplorer for Mtb analysis ([whole-genome-analysis](link_to_whole-genome-analysis))
-Delving into the world of genomics (link to project folder).

-Unveiling Insights:
+## Unveiling Insights:

-Each project delves into data acquisition, cleaning, analysis, and visualization to generate actionable insights for healthcare professionals.
+Each project delves into data acquisition, cleaning, analysis, and visualization, culminating in actionable insights for healthcare professionals.

-** Technical Expertise:**
+## Technical Expertise:

-Python, machine learning libraries, and data visualization tools fuel my exploration.
+Python, machine learning libraries, and data visualization tools fuel our exploration.

-** Connect & Collaborate:**
+## Connect & Collaborate:

-I'm always eager to learn and collaborate!
-Feel free to reach out or explore my other work on [LinkedIn Profile URL]([link to my LinkedIn profile](https://www.linkedin.com/in/r-eng-alumanda-shakankale/)).
+We're always eager to learn and collaborate!
+Feel free to reach out or explore our other work on [LinkedIn Profile URL]([link_to_your_LinkedIn_profile](https://www.linkedin.com/in/r-eng-alumanda-shakankale/)).

-** Stay Tuned:**
+## Stay Tuned:

 This portfolio is a living document, constantly evolving with new health data projects!